dylankleinhentz/spriteCloud/README.md

 c.
 Has a link to the results in Calliope.pro;

 d.
 Describe one improvement point and one new feature for the Calliope.pro platform;
+Improvement:
+- No login link ontop of Calliope.org home page, only a signup.
+Login link only at the bottom of page.

 e.
 What you used to select the scenarios, what was your approach?;